-Market capitalization risk (AXS Merger Fund, AXS Multi-Strategy Alternatives Fund, AXS Thomson Reuters Private Equity Return Tracker Fund, and AXS Thomson Reuters Venture Capital Return Tracker Fund).
+Market Capitalization Risk (AXS Merger Fund, AXS Multi-Strategy Alternatives Fund, AXS Thomson Reuters Private Equity Return Tracker Fund, and AXS Thomson Reuters Venture Capital Return Tracker Fund).
 Larger, more established companies may be unable to attain the high growth rates of successful, smaller companies during periods of economic expansion.
-The securities of small-capitalization and mid-capitalization companies may be subject to more abrupt or erratic market movements and may have lower trading volumes or more erratic trading than securities of larger, more established companies or market averages in general.
-In addition, such companies typically are more likely to be adversely affected than large capitalization companies by changes in earning results, business prospects, investor expectations or poor economic or market conditions.
+In addition, large-capitalization companies may be unable to respond quickly to new competitive challenges, such as changes in technology and consumer tastes, and may be more prone to global economic risks.
+Investing in small-capitalization and mid-capitalization companies generally involves greater risks than investing in large-capitalization companies.
+Small- or mid-cap companies may have limited product lines, markets or financial resources or may depend on the expertise of a few people and may be subject to more abrupt or erratic market movements than securities of larger, more established companies or market averages in general.
+Many small capitalization companies may be in the early stages of development.
+Since equity securities of smaller companies may lack sufficient market liquidity and may not be regularly traded, it may be difficult or impossible to sell securities at an advantageous time or a desirable price.